 At Beco, we also offer bamboo facial tissue as eco-friendly napkins.
 This can be used for different purposes to absorb moisture and fluids.
 Tissue is a day-to-day product that can’t be easily eliminated.
 To reduce plastic usage, it is wise to choose completely plant-based products with no side effects on nature.

 Sustainable living is the key to creating a healthy and habitable future.
 Beco cares about this vision and has released a wide range of home products that promote an eco-friendly life.
 Once you look at eco-friendly alternatives to plastic, you can eliminate all illnesses and diseases that come from the prolonged use of plastic.
-Using eco-friendly products will improve your quality of life and ensure the safety of the planet too.
+Using bamboo eco-friendly products from Beco will improve your quality of life and ensure the safety of the planet too.

 1. How do you start a sustainable and environmentally friendly lifestyle?